Clan Scott: 15th and 16th centuries

 Robert Scott, fifth of Buccleuch succeeded to the family estates in 1402 after his father, Walter, was killed in battle.
 In 1420 he acquired half of the lands of Branxholme, consolidating the family estates.
 He was active in supporting the Crown in the struggle to suppress the power of the Clan Douglas.
 When the king's cause prevailed Scott was rewarded with tracts of Douglas land.
 In 1463 Branxholme became a free barony on the annual payment of a red rose to the Crown on the feast day of St John the Baptist.

 The Scotts had become one of the most powerful of all the Border clans by the end of the fifteenth century and the chief could call upon a thousand spears to support him.
 Like most of the Border Reiver clans the Scotts quarrelled with their neighbours, in particular the Clan Kerr.
 The feud began on 25 July 1526 when Sir Walter Scott of Buccleuch launched an attack (the Battle of Melrose) to rescue the young James V of Scotland who was being held by the Douglas Earl of Angus at Darnick just west of Melrose, and in the ensuing fight Kerr of Cessford was killed.
 Sir Walter Scott was also wounded in the action.
 Scott later fought against the English at the Battle of Pinkie Cleugh and four years later was appointed warden of Liddesdale and the Middle Marches.
 The Kerrs however were biding their time and in 1552 they set upon Sir Walter Scott on Edinburgh High Street and killed him.
 The feud came to an end when Sir Thomas Kerr of Ferniehirst married Janet Scott who was the sister of the tenth Laird of Buccleuch.

 In 1565 a deadly feud arose between the Clan Scott and their neighbours the Clan Eliott.
 Scott of Buccleuch executed four Eliotts for the minor crime of cattle rustling.
 In response three hundred Eliotts rode to avenge the fate of their kinsmen and during the battle losses on both sides were heavy but eventually the two clans came to terms with each other.

 The tenth Laird of Buccleuch was a staunch supporter of Mary, Queen of Scots.
 His son, another Walter Scott went on to become a daring military leader who was known as "Bold Buccleuch".
-In 1596 he rescued his vassal, William Armstrong, who was known as "Kinmont Willy", from the Fortress of Carlisle which was previously thought to be impregnable.
+In 1596 he rescued his vassal, William Armstrong, who was known as "Kinmont Willy", from the Fortress of Carlisle which had been thought to be impregnable.